diegomezg/devops-trainee-program/11 - Terraform/05_questions.md

 # 05 - Questions

-Here we have a Terraform script building a simple VPC public network, for now we have just one instance running the web server Apache in it's default configuration, serving up the default welcome page.
-To run this use the following command...
+Below we have a Terraform script for building a simple VPC public network with just one instance running the web server Apache in its default configuration, serving up the Apache welcome page.
+To run this use the following command:

     terraform apply -var-file=vars.tfvars